 We were greeted with some lovely light and skies as soon as we drove down the winding road from Frodoheiði.
 Here was Buðirkirkja, the black church in all it’s glory with a choice of clear skies to the south and cloud clad Mountains to the North.

-I started with my 135mm prime and got some distance so that I could bring the mountains in larger in the background.
+I started with my 135mm prime and got some distance from the church so that I could bring the mountains in larger in the background.
+This is a classic demonstration of telephoto compression.
 I decided to go mono here because there was very little colour to start with and I think the mono conversion has really helped the textures in the wooden church.